 LOOKING AFTER OUR EMOTIONAL WELL BEING DURING THE COVID-19 PANDEMIC

 This page looks at ways to maintain emotional stability during the pandemic.
-In Part I we explore how to look after our Minds & Bodies to maintain psychological well being, particularly the management of worry and anxiety.
+Part I explores how to look after our Minds & Bodies to maintain psychological well being, particularly the management of worry and anxiety.
 Part II (at the bottom of the page) comprises a list of virtual activities available.
-Part II is being updated regularly and new material is being added to the list to be enjoyed during the lock down, so keep checking.
+Part II is being updated regularly and new material is being added to the list to be enjoyed during the lock down, so keep checking for new activities, podcasts and more.

 We hope you find it useful.